|

 | Teresa Helena Higginson |

-When you first hear this name, you'd be forgiven for raising
+When you first hear this name, you'd be forgiven

 spiritual director said that he believed she was 'one of the greatest saints that God had raised up in his Church'.